Sets device-level persistent user data

 Your persisted data

-This method is used to store user-defined data within the imp’s Flash storage: on-die Flash for the imp001 through imp004m, and in encrypted off-die storage for the imp005.
+This method is used to store user-defined data within the imp’s Flash storage: on-die Flash for the imp001 through imp004m and imp006, and in encrypted off-die storage for the imp005.
 As such, the data will persist across both warm and cold starts (unlike the nv table) and is not dependent on an Internet connection (unlike server.save()).
-The data is retained across model changes and the blessing process.
+The data is retained across device group changes and the blessing process.
 The data will be retained until it is actively overwritten.
 As such, it can be used to in the factory to save data for use by the device during its lifetime.

 Up to 4KB (4096 bytes) of user data may be stored — Squirrel will throw the error

 "value too long in imp.setuserconfiguration(value)" if the data you are attempting to write is too large.

 When new data is written, any existing content is deleted, even if the new data is smaller in size than the data previously written.

 Although the imp.setuserconfiguration() takes data stored as a blob or a string — all other data types are rejected — it is possible persist other data types by first serializing them into a blob using Electric Imp’s Serializer library.